 Hygiene

-Firstly it is very important that you catering business takes cleaning very seriously.
+Firstly it is very important that your catering business takes cleaning very seriously.
 Nobody wants to eat from somewhere that doesn’t look clean.
 In a worst-case scenario, a lack of cleanliness can lead to animal infestation and food poisoning.

 Obviously, every food retailer is going to want to avoid this, so make sure there is a daily, weekly, and monthly schedule in place for cleaning your commercial kitchen equipment.
 This will not only avoid a gross mess, but it will also help to keep your equipment in good condition.
-It’s also vital that someone in the business checks that this is observed on a regular basis.
-You also need to make sure that your business conforms to your country’s or state’s legislation for hygiene.

 Visible Preparation

 Having a visible food preparation and cooking area has become something of a fashion in modern times.

-With Yo Sushi! being a prime example and it can make for an entertaining experience for your guests.
+Make it an entertaining experience for your guests.
 However if your establishment isn’t designed to have the cooking areas on show, keep doors to the kitchen closed.
 This will make a more pleasant experience for your diners, who are unlikely to want to see into the noisy, hot kitchen.
 It also makes it easier for your staff, who may not be used to being observed by the customers in this way.

 Menus